Setting Up Form Widgets

 1. Right-click on a layer, select Properties and go to the Attributes form tab.

-2. In the list of Available Widgets select the numeric field you want to work with.
+2. In the list of Available Widgets select the integer field you want to work with (here: numbers-range-editable).

 4. Apply the changes.
 Don't forget to save and sync your project!